top of page

 English language skills – All four family members participate in English for Speakers of Other Languages (ESOL) classes — the youngest son at his Howard County high school and the other three at Howard Community College.
 They arrived with widely varying English language abilities, and thanks to their hard work and intensive one-on-one tutoring by our ministry volunteers, they are all making steady, strong improvements.

-Both of the older sons (who were university students in Afghanistan) want very much to find professional-level jobs at an entry-level, but hopefully with better pay and with benefits.
+Both of the older sons (who were university students in Afghanistan) want very much to find professional-level jobs at an entry level, but hopefully with better pay and benefits.
 We are actively researching possible entry-level work that is medically related for the oldest son and business-related for the middle son, which corresponds with their previous fields of study.

 In Afghanistan, the Afghan woman was an experienced medical professional, with education, certification, and work as a midwife and in dentistry.
 She strives to advance her skills in English and be able to return to some aspect of work in healthcare.
 There’s still a long way to go for this to be possible, but she is working very hard to make that happen.